• Cake

 Jump to Recipe

-I have an ongoing list of cake flavors I want to make, and this Golden Milk Cake recipe has been on it for two whole years!
+I have an ongoing list of cake flavors I want to make, and this golden milk cake recipe has been on it for two whole years!
 I just love golden milk lattes and thought a layer cake version would be a fun flavor to try in cake form.
 So when I was killing time on baby watch in my final weeks of pregnancy, I decided to break out the turmeric and get a little creative in the kitchen.
 Not only did I learn some surprising things in the testing process, but the end result was so tasty and timely for Fall baking.
 Whether you’re a turmeric tea lover or just looking for something different than your average tea cake, this one’s for you!

 golden milk cake recipe with turmeric